v-amirrr/group-messenger/README.md

 # Group Messenger

-In this messenger you can login either with a name or as a guest.
-You can send message and delete them or edit them later.
-You can reply to other's messages.
-And you can edit your replies later.
+In this project you can login with email or with Google.
+You can send message, delete or edit them later.
 <br />
 <a href="https://group-messenger.vercel.app">Check it out :)<a/>
 <br />